 There is no lamp next to the Hi-Key setting since the camera itself never suggests it.

-The Instax Mini 8 or 9 only indicates (by lighting up the corresponding lamp) one of the four exposure settings, which allow sufficient lighting for various backgrounds.
+The Instax Mini 9 only indicates (by lighting up the corresponding lamp) one of the four exposure settings, which allow sufficient lighting for various backgrounds.